temin/bash-scripts/moodle-backup-to-html/README.md

 # Convert Moodle backup to HTML pages

 This Bash script converts Moodle course backup files to HTML pages.
-Script creates an index page and a page for each section,
+Script creates an index page and a separate page for each section in a course.

-Script was built for converting backups from Moodle version 1.9.
-Specificaly to convert OER course "[Observing the 1980s](https://blogs.sussex.ac.uk/observingthe80s/home/oer)".
+Script is currently built for converting backups from Moodle version 1.9.
+For now it covers only content types that are present in OER course "[Observing the 1980s](https://blogs.sussex.ac.uk/observingthe80s/home/oer)".

 Script uses: